-You should take full advantage of the resources at your disposal: You should always feel free to ask me questions in class.
+Take full advantage of the resources at your disposal: You should always feel free to ask me questions in class.
 Lively class discussion is always fun.
-If you have more questions, come to the regular Office Hours to ask them or ask me for appointments if the Office Hours time does not work for you (or if you need more time with me).
+If you have more questions, come to the regular office hours to ask them or ask me for appointments if the office hours time does not work for you (or if you need more time with me).
 Do not feel uncomfortable asking the same question more than once-for instance, in class and office hours.

-However, you should not e-mail me questions that require answers that are longer than one or two lines.
+Important: Do not e-mail me questions that require answers that are longer than one or two lines.
 E-mail is an extremely inefficient way to handle such questions.
 It is much better to meet in person to discuss them.
-I will do my best to give you maximum flexibility for appointment scheduling, but please do not expect that I will be able to accommodate same-day or next-day appointment requests.
-Reasonable advance notice will be important.
-(If you plan to join the regular Office Hours, you do not need to email me in advance.)